olliem5/ferox/README.md

 # Ferox

 ### To-Do
-- Check the 'Projects' tab of this repository if you want to contribute to Ferox.
+- Check the 'Issues' tab, or the 'Projects' tab of this repository if you want to contribute to Ferox.

 ### Developers
 - [LittleDraily](https://github.com/LittleDraily) For helping to create the original client base.